naddison36/tx2uml/README.md

   -t, --noTxDetails          Hide transaction details like nonce, gas and tx fee. (default: false) -x, --noDelegates          Hide delegate calls from proxy contracts to their implementations and calls to deployed libraries. (default: false)
   -h, --help                 display help for command
 ```

 ### Value command

 ```
-Usage: tx2uml call <txhash(s)> [options]

-UML sequence diagram of transaction contract calls. (default)

-Arguments:
-  txHash(s)                  Transaction hash or an array of hashes in hexadecimal format with a 0x prefix.
-If running for multiple transactions, the comma separated list of transaction hashes must not have white spaces.

-Options:
-  -a, --noAddresses <value>  Hide calls to contracts in a list of comma separated addresses with a 0x prefix.
-  -d, --depth <value>        Limit the transaction call depth.
-  -e, --noEther              Hide ether values. (default: false) -g, --noGas                Hide gas usages. (default: false) -l, --noLogDetails         Hide log details emitted from contract events. (default: false) -p, --noParams             Hide function params and return values. (default: false) -t, --noTxDetails          Hide transaction details like nonce, gas and tx fee. (default: false) -x, --noDelegates          Hide delegate calls from proxy contracts to their implementations and calls to deployed libraries. (default: false)
-  -h, --help                 display help for command workspaces/tx2uml % npx tx2uml value --help
 Usage: tx2uml value <txhash(s)> [options]

-UML sequence diagram of token and ether value transfers.
+Generates a UML sequence diagram of token and ether value transfers between accounts and contracts.

+This requires an archive node that supports debug_traceTransaction with custom EVM tracers which are Geth or Erigon.

 Arguments:
   txHash(s)   Transaction hash or an array of hashes in hexadecimal format with a 0x prefix.
-If running for multiple transactions, the comma separated list of transaction hashes must not have white spaces.
+If running for multiple transactions, the comma-separated list of transaction hashes must not have white spaces.

 Options:
   -h, --help  display help for command